 Our audience members are drawn from the most senior levels of Canadian business, industry and government.
 Our sessions provide accessibility to our speakers and the opportunity to pose questions, direct and unfiltered.
 Membership is open to all who share a passion for the great issues of the day, and whose responsibilities require insight and information, experts and exchange.

 Natasha Hope Morano is Vice President of the Economic Club of Canada.
 She resides in Ottawa.
-Ms. Morano has been instrumental in increasing the Economic Club’s profile; bringing over 200 key policy makers and business leaders seek out The Economic Club of Canada to make major keynote addresses.
-In January 2012, Natasha Morano was named Executive Director of the Club and opened the Economic Club of Canada's first satellite office in Ottawa.
+Ms. Morano has been instrumental in increasing the Economic Club’s profile; bringing over 200 key policy makers and business leaders to the Economic Club’s podium to make major keynote addresses.
+In January 2012, Natasha Morano was named Executive Director of the Club and was selected to open the Economic Club of Canada's first satellite office in Ottawa.
 Under Ms. Morano’s stewardship the Economic Club has become the main platform for key announcements and policy discussions in the nation’s capital.
 Ms. Morano is responsible for overseeing all operations in Ottawa, as well as directing and overseeing national and international events.
 Ms. Morano was named Vice President in April 2013 and expanded the Economic Club’s reach in 2014 to include events in Western Canada.

 She completed her undergraduate Honours Degree at the University of Toronto with a double major in Political Science and English, and minor in Philosophy.
 She completed her MA in Political Science at Wilfrid Laurier University and Waterloo University.
-Her research is focused namely on how media frames regarding terrorism affect and shape public perception and expectations of legislative policies.
-She is widely recognized for research such as: "Media Interference: The Effects of Framing the “Toronto 18” Terrorists Arrests," and donated her database to LISPOP (Laurier Institute for the Study for Public Opinion and Policy).
+Her research is focused primarily on the influence the media plays in shaping public policy and opinion regarding terrorism.
+She is widely recognized for her research, such as: "Media Interference: The Effects of Framing the 'Toronto 18' Terrorists Arrests," and upon request donated her database to LISPOP (Laurier Institute for the Study for Public Opinion and Policy).
 She has presented this research across Canada and the United States.
 Natasha has also completed studies in Spanish.